kuukitenshi/kuukitenshi/README.md

 ### Hi and welcome to my GitHub page! ^^

-- 💻 I'm currently in my third year of software engineering at the Faculty of Science, University of Lisbon.
+- 💻 I'm currently in my third year of Software Engineering at the Faculty of Science, University of Lisbon.
 - 🎮 I have an unwavering passion for the world of game development that drives me each day.
 - 🌿 While I spend most of my time programming in Java, I'm constantly in pursuit of learning, exploring new languages like C# and C++, that i hope to domain in a near future.
 - ⚡ I'm determined to enhance my skills and use then to help in upcoming challenges.